ahmadsheikhi89/ansible-managed-dc-baseline/README.md

         log-01:
 ```

+---

 ### 6. Replace `group_vars/all/main.yml`

-Use this file for internal baseline policy values.
+Use this file for baseline policy values.

 Example: